What kind of chocolate to choose + raw chocolate recipes

 blog post for the love of all things jennifer raye

-Pure cacao (also know as cocoa) is a goldmine of rich, delicious nutrition.
+Pure cacao (also known as cocoa) is a goldmine of rich, delicious nutrition.
 All chocolate is made from cacao.
 Cacao is a nut, seed, or “bean” that is harvested from South and Central American trees.
-It’s always in season, and can be harvested anytime.
+It’s always in season and can be harvested at any time.
 Cacao has always been highly revered.
-In fact, its latin name means “food of the Gods”, and at one time it was traded like gold!
+In fact, its Latin name means “food of the Gods”, and at one time it was traded like gold!
 There is no debate, this special plant deserves its place in our hearts.

 Medicinal Properties of Cacao

 Raw cacao contains many beneficial components.
-It is extremely high in antioxidants, and minerals (especially iron and magnesium).
-These nutrients protect the body in many ways including positive effects on the heart, bones, mental clarity, and mood.
-Cacao also contains “feel good” chemicals such as tryptophan and serotonin.
-It can help with anemia, heart related pathologies (emotional and physical), muscle cramping (including menstrual cramps), and stress defence.
+It is exceptionally high in antioxidants and minerals (especially iron and magnesium).
+These nutrients protect the body in many ways, including benefits for the heart, bones, mental clarity, and mood.
+Cacao also contains “feel-good” chemicals such as tryptophan and serotonin.
+It can help with anemia, heart-related pathologies (emotional and physical), muscle cramping (including menstrual cramps), and stress defence.

-Cacao works on the energetic “heart” making it an ideal food for those dealing with emotional blockages related to a lack of joy, or a lack of interpersonal connection.
+Cacao works on the energetic “heart,” making it an ideal food for those dealing with emotional blockages related to a lack of joy or interpersonal connection.

 Contraindications for Cacao

-Cacao is sometimes used for increased energy, stamina and alertness because it contains a component similar to caffeine.
-For those who are cutting out caffeine from their diet, have trouble sleeping, or feel overly stimulated, raw cacao may not be the best option.
+Cacao is sometimes used to boost energy, stamina, and alertness because it contains a compound similar to caffeine.
+For those cutting out caffeine from their diet, having trouble sleeping, or feeling overly stimulated, raw cacao may not be the best option.

 Where to Buy Raw Cacao